 Bring mixture to a boil, stirring frequently.

 Reduce heat to medium-low and cook for 45 minutes, stirring occasionally until thick.

 You can store rhubarb jam for up to a year in the freezer in a freezer-tight container.

 A neat fundraising idea would be to hold a farmer’s market fundraiser.
 Encourage local gardeners and farmers to donate some produce for your cause or go out and pick your own!
 Rhubarb and asparagus are especially easy to find in ditches.

 A great companion to this produce fundraiser is Rada Cutlery.
-Sell Rada knives alongside your produce, or any of our other great fundraising products like cookbooks, quick mixes, soy wax candles, and stoneware.
+Sell Rada knives alongside your produce, or any of our other great fundraising products like cookbooks, quick mixes, and stoneware.
 Made in the USA products like Rada Cutlery are sure to grab your customers’ attentions and are sure to gain you a serious profit for your group or cause.
 Especially since Rada gives back 40% of your profit!

 Request your FREE Rada Catalog today and harvest the benefits!

 Fresh Rhubarb, Enjoyed All Year

 Follow along with these videos for great tips on how to freeze and store your rhubarb and rhubarb jam.